-The Directors' state that;
+The Directors' state that:

-- (a) in the preparation of the annual accounts, the applicable accounting standards had been followed along with a proper explanation relating to material departures; - (b) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the Financial Year and of the profit and loss of the Company for that period; - (c) the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - (d) the directors had prepared the annual accounts on a going concern basis based on the detailed explanations given in clause no. 1(c) of the Directors report under the heading "Future outlook", clause no. 6 of Directors' report under the heading "Update on ganga cleaning matter & refusal of consent to operate by UPPCB", clause no. 31 of Directors report under the heading "Material orders by governing authorities", note no. 26(d) and note no. 33 of the financial statements and ability of the Company to meet its all financial obligations. - (e) the directors had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and - (f) the directors had devised proper systems to ensure compliances with the provisions of all applicable laws and that such systems were adequate and operating effectively. - 8.
+- (a) in the preparation of the annual accounts, the applicable accounting standards had been followed along with a proper explanation relating to material departures; - (b) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the Financial Year and of the profit and loss of the Company for that period; - (c) the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

+- In view of matter described in note 33 of Financial statements, the Board of Directors are of the view that there are no realistic alternatives for resumption of the Company's operations and accordingly, use of the going concern basis of accounting in the preparation of the financial statements is considered inappropriate and the financial statements for the year ended March 31, 2021 have not been prepared on a going concern.
+The Company's management has assessed carrying value of assets and liabilities and based on current estimates adjustments have been made in the books of account year ended March 31, 2021 (refer note 36 of financial statements).
+A detailed explanation is given in clause no 1(C) of the Director's Report under the heading "Future Outlook". - (e) the directors had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and - (f) the directors had devised proper systems to ensure compliances with the provisions of all applicable laws and that such systems were adequate and operating effectively. - 8.
 EXPLANATION OR COMMENTS BY THE BOARD ON QUALIFICATIONS, RESERVATIONS, ADVERSE REMARKS OR DISCLAIMERS MADE BY STATUTORY AUDITOR AND SECRETARIAL AUDITOR IN THEIR RESPECTIVE REPORTS

-The Statutory Auditors in their report for the financial year 2019-20 have given qualified opinion and the response of your directors with respect to it is as follows:
+The Statutory Auditors in their reports on financial statements and internal financial controls for the financial year 2020-21 have given qualified opinion and the response of your directors with respect to it is as follows:

-The matter has been explained in detail in clause no. 1(c) of the Directors' report under the heading "Future outlook", clause no. 6 of Directors' report under the heading "Update on ganga cleaning matter & refusal of consent to operate by UPPCB", clause no. 31 of Directors' report under the heading "Material orders by governing authorities", note no. 26(d) and note no. 33 of the financial statements.
+The matters mentioned in 3, 4 of the said Auditors Report, and in paragraph 8 and 10 of the Report on the Internal Financial Controls with reference to financial statements in Annexure A to the Auditors Report, have been explained in detail in clause no. 1(C) of the Directors' report under the heading "Future outlook", clause no. 6(A) and 6(B) of Directors' report under the heading "Update on ganga cleaning matter & refusal of consent to operate by UPPCB" and "Writ Petition Filed Before The Hon'ble High Court Of Judicature At Allahabad" respectively, clause no. 31 of Directors' report under the heading "Material orders by governing authorities", note no. 33 note no. 35 and note no. 36 of the financial statements.

 There was no fraud reported by the Auditor to the Audit Committee or to the Board pursuant to Section 143(12) of the Companies Act, 2013.

-The report of Secretarial Auditor do not contain any qualifications, reservations, adverse remarks or disclaimers.
+The report of Secretarial Auditor does not contain any